nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_dimmer/README.rst

 After provisioning and configuring the mesh models supported by the sample in the `nRF Mesh mobile app`_, **Button 1** on the Mesh Light Dimmer device can be used to control the configured network nodes' LEDs, while **Button 2** can be used to store and restore scenes on the network nodes.

 .. note::
-  When running this sample on Thingy:53 or the :ref:`zephyr:nrf52840dongle_nrf52840`, the scene selection functionality will not be available as the device only has one button.
+  When running this sample on the :ref:`zephyr:nrf52840dongle_nrf52840`, the scene selection functionality will not be available as the device only has one button.
-  The single button of Thingy:53 and the dongle will be used for dimming and the on/off functionality as described for **Button 1** in this documentation.
+  The single button of the dongle will be used for dimming and the on/off functionality as described for **Button 1** in this documentation.

 Provisioning
 ============